Astroyaxx/HTTPFlooder/README.md

 # HTTPFlooder
-HTTPFlooder aka a DDOS Tool
+HTTPFlooder aka a simple DDOS Tool

 Coded In C#
 Used for ddosing a site/ip